robert-hardy/statistical_inference/PITCHME.md

 ---

-Coming next, a picture inspired by the Puga, Kryzwinski and Altman paper
+That picture again, inspired by the Puga, Kryzwinski and Altman paper

 ---?image=plots/tosses.png&size=auto 70%
 ---